dubinsky/dubinsky/notes/Publishing/Site Publisher.md

 - treat `<img>` as a link element also?
 - sort the pages in transclusion order, extract sections and blocks,  transclude, and style the transclusions;
 - Maybe configure FlexMark to not convert general transclusion Markdown links (if it does now)
-- whatever the feed post summaries end up being, conditionally add same as post excerpt to the post list
 - handle categories; they can be wiki links?!
 - auto-create category pages
 - auto-create tag pages